MonisolaOye/Superstore-Dataset/README.md

 a. _TOP5_

-The SUM function was used to calcualte the total sales for each product sub-category and ordered in ascending order to get the bottom5 products in sales as shown in the image below;
+The SUM function was used to calculate the total sales for each product sub-category and ordered in descending order to get the bottom5 products in sales as shown in the image below;

 ```sql
 SELECT round(sum(Sales),1) as sales, State